ymarson/willow_schema/README.md

 ## Documentation
 Notes
-- Node version 14 is incompatible with sequelize - please use nvm to change your version to an earlier version
+- Node version 14 is incompatible with sequelize - please use nvm to change your version to an earlier version (nvm is only avaliable on mac/linus - windows alternative: https://github.com/coreybutler/nvm-windows)

 ```bash
 $ nvm use 12.19.0